Hmong Fashion Designs are Blooming

 - Hmong traditional clothing all takes time from the color of the thread to the design.

 - No American retail store carries a handcrafted Hmong outfit.

 - You can only get Hmong traditional clothing at a Hmong New Year or Hmong Store.

 If you’re not Hmong and are in search of a Hmong clothing, you’ll have to wait for the next Hmong New Year to purchase your order.

-In recent news, it has been discovered that more than one Hmong Fashion Designer exist.
+In recent news, it has been discovered that more than one Hmong Fashion Designer exists.
 In fact, there is plenty of Hmong Fashion Designers right in our own backyards from Fresh Traditions in St. Paul, Minnesota to the Revived Fashion Show in Fresno, California traveling all around the world in France, Australia, Canada, China, Laos, Thailand and French Guinea, South America.
 Let’s not forget fashionista Sheng Moua and Chong Cha; two of the most successful women in Fashion who has worked with celebrities all over the country.

 Hmong fashion is catching up with the times, the traditional Hmong clothes are now becoming the fashion of today in most youth with vibrant colors and decorated designs.